 Cocaine is a popular drug among many age groups.
-It’s highly addictive due to its euphoric high.
+It’s highly addictive due to its quick acting and euphoric high.
 Unfortunately, it also has the potential to be a very dangerous drug, as users can overdose the very first time they try it.
+It does not produce a long high and can lead users to dose multiple times in a rather short period of time.
 Read on to learn more about this drug, some signs of cocaine overdose and how Crest View Recovery Center can help you or a loved one who may be battling with an addiction to this particular drug.

 About Cocaine Use

 Cocaine is a powerful stimulant drug.
 It’s fast-acting, and the effects it produces are euphoric.
 Cocaine comes in both powder and crystal forms.
 It can be snorted, injected or smoked.
 It can even be orally ingested.
 Its rock form is known as crack cocaine, and it’s usually smoked.

 Cocaine affects the central nervous system, leading to its fast-acting nature, its addictiveness and its risk.
 When the body is unable to process the drug quickly enough, systems such as heart rate, blood pressure and respiratory function go into overdrive.
 The results can be incredibly dangerous.
 Due to the nature of the drug, many people find themselves using over and over again which only increases the risk of an overdose.

 High doses of cocaine can lead to intense overstimulation of both the body and the brain.
 The adverse effects on bodily functions can then become lethal or cause a whole host of negtive health effects.
 Furthermore, there’s no way to predict the likelihood of a cocaine overdose.
 Many factors, including the purity of the drug and the user’s metabolism, all play a role.